arvimal/BootCamp/014-Docker/README.md

 # Docker

 **References**
-1. Bood by Jim Turnbull
+1. `The Docker Book`, by Jim Turnbull